Quantum constraint learning for quantum approximate optimization algorithm: Quantum Constraint learning

 Although one could in principle choose any ansatz for $W$ including hardware-efficient ansatz\cite{Kandala_2017}, low-depth ansatz\cite{PhysRevApplied.11.044087}, tensor-network ansatz \cite{Huggins_2019} etc., here, since we do not focus on the efficiencies of the ansatz, we choose an ansatz inspired from the \textit{Strongly entangling circuits} as introduced in Ref.\cite{PhysRevA.101.032308}.

 In \autoref{fig:sm_pqc_learning}(a) we show the modified PQC we use for generating the data in this letter.
 Each layer of a $l$ layer PQC consists of single layer of $x,y,z$ rotation gates for all qubits, followed by entangling layers made up of $CNOT$ gates.
 The entangling gates at $l_i^{th}$ layer consists of $CNOT$ gates entangling qubits $j$ and $(j+i)\%n$ $\forall j \in [1,n]$.
-In the main paper, we discussed two kinds of cost function that can be used for learning the Hamiltonian.
-First one is the qubit efficient one while the second one has much lower QPU calls compared to the qubit efficient one, but requires twice the number of qubits.
-In the following subsections, we give a detailed description of these cost functions and the circuit used to calculate them.